-This blog post gives more details on the science of training large autoregressive language models that have recently been successful worldwide (ChatGPT, GPT-4).
+This blog post gives more details on how to train large autoregressive language models like GPT-4.
 Some thoughts on the similarities between the biological brain and artificial neural networks are also presented.

 What are the Scaling Laws?